StuartSong/CGM-FeatureExtraction-Clustering/README.md

 ## **Contributing**

 We welcome contributions!
 Please submit a pull request if you'd like to improve the code, add features, or fix bugs.
+For questions, suggestions, or feedback, feel free to reach out to Jiafeng via email: [sjfsjf2010@gmail.com](mailto:sjfsjf2010@gmail.com).

 ---

-### **Contact**

-For questions, suggestions, or feedback, feel free to reach out to Jiafeng via email: [sjfsjf2010@gmail.com](mailto:sjfsjf2010@gmail.com).
-"""